retazo0018/Gripper-Driver/README.md

     - Supports commands defined using a Gripper Control Language (GCL) syntax ([Reference Manual](https://weiss-robotics.com/servo-electric/wsg-series/product/wsg/selectVariant/wsg-50-110/?file=files/downloads/wsg/wsg_gcl_reference_manual_en.pdf&cid=11209)).
     - Users send text-based instructions, which are internally parsed and validated.
 - **Communication Recovery**:
-    - If the client becomes disconnected from the gripper (e.g., due to a cable disconnection), the driver automatically attempts to re-establish the connection and reloads the previously saved gripper state.
+    - If the client becomes disconnected from the gripper (e.g., command `bye`), the driver automatically attempts to re-establish the connection and reloads the previously saved gripper state.
 This ensures continuity and minimizes disruption in case of temporary connection issues.
 - **Command Parsing & Validation**:
     - Uses regular expressions to match user commands against expected syntax patterns.
     - Validates commands for correct structure and presence of required parameters.